strgeorgiou/FEBio-Meniscus-Surrogate/README.md

 This repository contains the code developed as part of my thesis, **“Physical Layer Modeling using Synchronous Machine Learning Techniques.”**

-The project combines **finite element modeling of the human knee in FEBio** with **deep learning** for the prediction of the mechanical response of the medial and lateral menisci.
+The project combines finite element modeling of the human knee in FEBio with deep learning for the prediction of the mechanical response of the medial and lateral menisci.

-The complete computational workflow includes preprocessing and modification of the finite element knee model, remeshing of anatomical structures, replacement of selected ligament representations with spring-based elements, generation of walking-related loading cases, extraction of biomechanical results from FEBio, construction of an image-based dataset, and development of a U-Net-based surrogate model.
+The complete computational workflow includes preprocessing and modification of the finite element knee model, remeshing of anatomical structures, generation of walking-related loading cases, extraction of biomechanical results from FEBio, construction of an image-based dataset, and development of a U-Net-based surrogate model.

 Finite element simulations were performed under time-dependent loading conditions representative of walking, combining compressive loading with knee flexion–extension throughout the gait cycle.
 The resulting mechanical response of the menisci was exported as grayscale spatial field maps and used as ground-truth data for neural-network training.